YSU percussion alums and former students of Glenn Schaft:

 Moriah Placer - BM 2015.
 Music Educator, freelance artist, and drum circle facilitator based in New Orleans, LA.

 Damon Poole - Studied percussion at YSU 2014-16.
-Cleveland based freelance drumset artist.
+Youngstown based drumset artist.

 Kevin Rabold – BM, 2010.
 Performs with United States Army Band.
 Formerly freelance percussionist based in Columbus, Indiana and Drumline Instructor at Ball State University in Muncie, IN.
 Received the Master of Music in Performance from Indiana University in 2013.

 Corey Radford – Freelance drumset artist in New York City.
 Studied with Glenn Schaft at the University of Minnesota Duluth where he earned the BM in Jazz Studies.
 MySpace